 A: “Many are the afflictions of the righteous”.
 There will definitely be problems in this life.
 “But the Lord delivers him out of them all”.
 This is the difference between those who fear the Lord and those who don’t.

 Q: What does the Lord do on behalf of the righteous—the one that biblically fears Him?

 Q: What happens to the wicked—those that don’t fear Him?

 Point: Here is the summary of God’s work in life, whether or not a person chooses to respect, revere, and regard Him as Lord of their life.
-Having this knowledge that in the end He lifts up those that choose Him and brings down those that don’t, we have the motivation to fear Him for knowing that He follows His Word through with His actions.
+Having this knowledge that in the end He lifts up those who choose Him and brings down those who don’t, we have the motivation to fear Him for knowing that He follows His Word through with His actions.

-Fear is born out by what the Lord does, how differently he treats those that follow Him completely and those that don’t.
+Biblical “fear” is borne out by what the Lord does, how differently He treats those who follow Him completely and those who do not.